 1. Kutchi Dabeli

 What the Burger is to the West and the Vada Pav is to Maharashtra the Dabeli is to Kutch.
-Boiled and mashed potatoes are mixed with the Dabeli masala, and this mixture is then stuffed into a ladi pav (burger bread) shallow fried on a pan and served with sweet and spicy chutneys.
+First, boiled and mashed potatoes are mixed with the Dabeli masala.
+Then, this mixture is stuffed into a ladi pav (burger bread) shallow fried on a pan and served with sweet and spicy chutneys.
 A garnish of peanuts and pomegranates makes this snack hard to resist.
 You will find several hand carts selling this lip-smacking snack around Bhuj city and on Mandvi beach.

 2. Jalebi Fafda